wp-plugins/email-mentioned/readme.txt

 = Could I see an example webpage using this plugin = Yes, feel free to cocreate at eseeusee.com

-= could I use strings as mentions qualifier/prefix? =
+= Could I use strings as mentions qualifier/prefix? =
 Yes.

 == Screenshots ==